-3.3.3 Council will maintain urban reticulated infrastructure connections to existing allotments (in existence at 1st May 2014) but these connections will not be extended to serve any new allotments created by subdivision.
-3.3.4 Urban water and waste water services will not generally be extended to serve any new allotments created by subdivision except where the effects can be avoided, remedied or mitigated.

-Comment These policies set the level of service that the community can expect within the rural area.
+3.3.2 Council will maintain urban reticulated infrastructure connections to existing allotments (where connections were in existence at the Operative date of Section 3.41st May 2014) but these connections will not be extended to serve any new allotments created by subdivision.
+3.3.3 new allot Irban water and waste water services will not generally be extended to serve any ew allotments created by subdivision except where the effects can be avoided, emedied or mitigated.
+3.3.5 When as assessing applications for the establishment, operation, maintenance and ther physical resources of regional or national importance, significant weight shall e given to the benefits of the facility Comment These policies set the level of service that the community can expect within the rural area.
 Council will only extend urban wastewater services where off peak pumping can be accommodated without any adverse effects.
-Principal Alternative The principle alternative is to allow connections outside the urban area.
-This will create an unknown cost to Council as the accumulative pressure on downstream capacity is unknown.
+The rural environment is often the most ideal location for some infrastructure and physical resources.
+It is important that they are able to operate without the effects of reverse sensitivity.
+Principal Alternativ Principal Alternative The principle alternative is to allow connections outside the urban ar This will create an unknown cost to Council as the accumulative pre- on downstream capacity is unknown.
 Benefits Environmental Will constrain development density and protect character and environment.
 Economic Council can more efficiently maintain infrastructure assets.
 Landowners are provided with a degree of certainty about levels of service and will plan around this avoiding unnecessary resource consents.
 Social and Cultural The character and amenity of the rural area will be protected and this will assist people's enjoyment of living within this area.
 Costs Environmental Potential failure of onsite systems.
 Economic On-site servicing will be required, so up front cost may be greater.
 Density of development is reduced so options for subdivision are reduced also.
 Social and Cultural May compromise or reduce development options on some Maori owned land.
-Effectiveness These policies are effective as they guide decision makers as to what is appropriate in order to reduce potential negative impacts on urban infrastructure.
-Efficiency These policies are efficient in that they provide for activities based on the sustainable use of natural and physical resources, recognise the need to avoid, remedy and mitigate adverse effects and maintain the amenity of the environment.
-These benefits outweigh the potential costs to land users.
-Appropriateness These policies are appropriate and reasonable as they provide a clear direction for decision making.
-It is not reasonable that urban infrastructure services be extended into the rural area as this is neither cost effective for the community nor appropriate in relation to maintaining rural character and amenity.
-Urban services will likely lead to pressures for urban densities.

-Risk of acting or not acting if there is uncertain or insufficient information about the subject matter of the policies, rules, or other methods There is a risk of adhoc service connections to the urban infrastructure system if these policies are not adopted.
+Effectiveness • re as they guide decision makers as to what is luce potential negative impacts on urban Efficiency sustainable use of natural avoid, remedy and mitigat and physical resources, recognise the need to e adverse effects and maintain the amenity of penefits outweigh the potential costs to land Appropriateness direction for decision makinfrastructure services be cost effective for the com riate and reasonable as they provide a clear king.
+It is not reasonable that urban extended into the rural area as this is neither munity nor appropriate in relation to maintaining ity.
+Urban services will likely lead to pressures Risk of acting or not acting if there is uncertain or insufficient information about the subject matter of the policies, rules, or other methods There is a risk of adhoc service connections to the urban infrastructure system if these policies are not adopted.
 This may lead to unknown downstream capacity issues, with failure of the system and potential adverse effects on the environment.